Planning Guide Disney World · Characters · Family Tips

 Meeting Disney princesses doesn’t have to mean long lines and cranky kids.

-Rope drop, smart Lightning Lane use, and one good character dining reservation can completely change how the day feels — for you and for your kids.
+Rope drop, smart timing, and one good character dining reservation can completely change how the day feels — for you and for your kids.
 The families who have the best time aren’t the ones who met every princess.
 They’re the ones who chose a few, slowed down, and let the moments actually land.
 That’s the whole point of the magic.

 More Disney World guides